Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/samples.md

 $ hurl sample.hurl
 ```

-You can check [Hurl tests suit] for more samples.
+You can check [Hurl tests suite] for more samples.

 ## Getting Data